redxking/ThroneAndLibertyBot/README.md

-Here’s a corrected version of the README.md with a properly formatted directory structure and a note about the game window title:

 # Throne and Liberty Bot

 This project is a reinforcement learning-based bot designed to play the game *Throne and Liberty*.
 The bot leverages object detection, screen captures, and interaction automation to navigate and interact with the game environment.